 Anthrax infection after the exposure:

-Adults – 500 mg 2 times a day taken every 12 hours of interval for 60 days.
+Adults – 500 mg 2 times a day taken every 12 hours at intervals for 60 days.

-Ciprofloxacin dosage for children exposed to anthrax includes 15 mg per kg of body weight taken every 12 hours for 60 days.
+Ciprofloxacin dosages for children exposed to anthrax include 15 mg per kg of body weight taken every 12 hours for 60 days.
 The dosage must not exceed 500 mg per day.